Optimizing loops

 written on April 9, 2020

-However, in the industry we often do go after the most optimized code.
-So, inspired by a problem I came across, I'd like to talk about a very well known — and a tad bit controversial (?) — topic in firmware: optimizing loops.
+In the industry we often do go after the most optimized code.
+So, inspired by a problem I came across, I'd like to talk about a very well known—and a tad bit controversial (?)—topic in firmware: optimizing loops.
 So grab a cup of your favorite beverage and come along for the ride!

 Getting into context